Follow our step-by-step guides to help you get up and running with EE.

 Make sure you have your Signal Box handy when you call, because we'll need a number that's printed on it.
 The green light will flash quickly while it's activating and turn solid green when it's ready to use.
-This can take up to 24 hours to happen.
+This usually takes no more than one hour to happen.

 Using Signal Box

 Once activated, your number will automatically work.
 Just make calls and send texts as normal.
 Other Orange, T-Mobile and EE users will also be able to use the signal too if they are in range.

 Whenever you're on a call connected through your box, the green light will flash slowly and you'll hear a beep at the start of the call.